tiru-venkatesh/civic-ai/README.md

 If you found this project helpful, consider giving it a ⭐ on GitHub.

-Your support motivates future development and helps more developers discover CivicIQ.
+Your support motivates future development and helps more developers discover CivicAI.

 ---